Some time ago, a woman called Marie got in touch to say that her book group was going to read my novel – and would I join them to discuss it?

 What I learned was quite a surprise – but entirely obvious, now I think about it:

 Sometimes that means individuals saying they didn’t enjoy the book very much.
 Or even hated it.
 I get that.
 I’m just the same.
 I love some books, and others… not so much.

 But I can see how this might make things awkward.
 If an author turns up in your house, or at the pub, or in a restaurant, as your guest – and somebody starts dishing it out, saying the book’s a stinker, you might feel like crawling into a hole – and the author too.

 One novelist, whose book was a bestseller in 2017, told me she had vowed never to do another book group, having endured painful feedback in the past.

 But I didn’t want to abandon the group that had so kindly invited me.
 I just wanted to be sure it worked to everybody’s benefit.
 So I made a plan.

 I would join the group after they had their honest discussion, and avoid awkwardness for all concerned.

-And this would actually be very easy, because the group that approached me was based far away, so I was going to join them online, by Skype.
+And this would actually be very easy, because the group that approached me was based far away, so I was going to join them online.

 But there was still a problem

-How could we be sure the “meeting” felt right, if I it was happening over Skype?
+How could we be sure the “meeting” felt right, if I it was happening online?